mantisbt/dokuwiki-plugin-authmantis/README.md

 ## Compatibility

+### DokuWiki

-This plugin has been tested with the following DokuWiki releases:
+This plugin has been tested with all releases from 2013-05-10 “Weatherwax” through 2018-04-22 “Greebo”, as well as “Hogfather” up to release candidate 3.

-- 2013-05-10 “Weatherwax”
+### MantisBT

+MantisBT releases 1.2.x or later and 2.x are fully supported.
+The plugin may work with earlier releases as well, but this is not tested.

+The [MantisBT wiki](https://mantisbt.org/wiki) relies on this plugin since 2013.

 ## Installation and Configuration